Water Filters Range

 All our Water Filter products are included in our Best Price Guarantee Program ensuring that you get the best deal available.

 What is a Fleck Simplex Activated Carbon Filter?

 A Fleck Simplex Activated Carbon Filter is a water filter used to remove contaminants from water that cause a negative impact on the taste, colour and odour of incoming water.
 Activated carbon is a very porous substance and is usually made from coconut husks, coal or bone that have been intensively treated with steam and with the absence of oxygen.
 Once this treatment has taken place, the result is a very porous substance.
 Activated carbon is capable of absorbing thousands of different chemicals and harmful microorganisms.
 Just one pound of activated carbon has a surface area of about 125 acres.

 How does activated carbon work?

-the process of removing contaminants from water using activated carbon is not one that can be rushed. their needs a low permeate form for this process to be effective.
+The process of removing contaminants from water using activated carbon is not one that can be rushed.
+There needs a low permeate form for this process to be effective.

 The permeate water passes over and through the carbon and negatively charged ions of the contaminants are then drawn to the top of the activated carbon.

 A carbon filter works in a very similar way to a regular filtration system, the main difference being that the filter media is activated carbon instead of resin.
 Another obvious differences is that the rinse cycle of an activated carbon filter is a 3 stage process a rather that the 5 stage process of a traditional water filter.
 There is obviously no brine tank and no requirement for brine draw or regeneration process for the resin.
 Instead a rinse cycle is used to agitate the carbon and clean away any contaminants it has previously removed from permeate flow and send it to drain.
 The volume of permeate and the contaminants prevalent within your permeate will determine the regularity of the regeneration cycle.